Easy waterproof beach blanket DIY | Keep yourself dry and comfortable w this fun picnic plaid you can make yourself.

 photo here & below: martastewart.com

-1. Prewash all materials so that any potential shrinkage is dealt with.
+1. Prewash all fabric and other material, so that any potential shrinkage is dealt with. :-)

 2. If you use 2 beach towels, sew these together into one large square blanket first.